 Teeth sensitivity is typically the result of worn tooth enamel or exposed tooth roots.
 Other causes of tooth sensitivity include cavities, cracked teeth or a side effect of other dental procedures, such as tooth whitening.

-If you are experiencing a dental emergency, please contact us immediately on (07) 5447 1361.
-We have emergency appointments available daily.
+If you are experiencing a dental emergency, please contact Tewantin Dental Centre immediately on (07) 5447 1361.
+Emergency appointments are available daily.

 We provide sedation dentistry.